 Students participating in the Tel Akko Field School reside at the Israel Nautical College, located in the modern city of Akko on the Mediterranean Sea.
 The rooms are dormitory-style, featuring full board accommodations with three to four students per room.

-Professors Tobias Brinkmann and Eliyana Adler offer an embedded course option in their JST 426 Holocaust course every other year in the spring semester.
-It will next be offered in the spring of 2022, conditions permitting.
+Tobias Brinkmann, Malvin E. and Lea P. Bank Associate Professor of Jewish Studies and History, and Eliyana Adler, associate professor in history and Jewish studies, offer an embedded course option in their JST 426 Holocaust course every other year in the spring semester It will next be offered in the spring of 2022, conditions permitting.
 Contact either of them for more information.